cybersafe-dev/cyberbreak/README.md

 ## About
 CyberSafe Family Quiz is a short online quiz for families to answer questions about their online safety habits and knowledge, and get a basic response to let them know how they're doing in that regard.

+Originally created as an accompaniment to 'Cyberbreak' - an event where families go offline for 24 hours.

 ## Run this app
 1. Clone this repository and navigate to root folder
 2. run `npm i`